Tzumx/HotelAPI/docs/index.md

     schemas/
-        room.py      # Pydantic schemas for rooms models ...          # Other files with pydantic schemas utils/
+        room.py      # Pydantic schemas for rooms models ...          # Other files with pydantic schemas tests/
+        room.py      # Tests for room logic
+        ...          # Other tests for whole api utils/
         users.py     # Helper functions for auth logic